top of page

 Curatorial Statement:

-Last Flowers is a forthcoming permanent exhibition at Hildegard House, a small non-profit in Louisville’s historic Butchertown that has since 2016 provided a comfortable and loving home for individuals at the end of life without home or family to die with dignity.
-Named after 12th-Century German Saint Hildegard of Bingen who was an herbalist, mystic, artist, and doctor, Hildegard House is the only facility in Kentucky of its kind to care for those who have no home or anyone to accompany them in the dying process.
-Volunteers called "Compassionate Companions" serve as family caregivers to talk with residents, help with their personal care, and hold their hands at the end of their lives–all completely without charge.
-Karen Cassidy, a palliative care nurse practitioner and founder and Executive Director of Hildegard House says that there is “wisdom in death,” and this exhibition will investigate that theme further with works by fourteen local artists installed throughout the property.
-The experiences of the current residents, staff, and volunteers who spend time in the spaces will inform the artwork selection process.
-Some works will be in shared spaces and will be viewable in person to the public during public events or by appointment, while some will be installed in private bedrooms and only viewable in person by residents and volunteers—all works will be viewable in an accessible online catalogue.
+Named after 12th-Century German Saint Hildegard of Bingen who was an herbalist, mystic, artist, and doctor, Hildegard House is the only facility in Kentucky of its kind to care for individuals who have no home or anyone to accompany them in the dying process.
+Volunteers serve as family caregivers to talk with residents, help with their personal care, and hold their hands at the end of their lives–all completely without charge.
+Karen Cassidy, a palliative care nurse practitioner and founder and Executive Director of Hildegard House says that there is “wisdom in death.”
+Last Flowers investigates that theme further.

 Like the residents that live at Hildegard House, the Louisville-based artists whose works have been chosen for this new collection come from diverse backgrounds, with a wide range of interests and styles.
 More than half are older adults.
 Paintings featuring landscapes (Alexander Taylor, Martin Rollins), bridges (David Shiner), and floral imagery (Tiffany Calvert, Lori Larusso, Terry Dunham, Ton’Nea Green, Elmer Lucille Allen) have been heavily favored for this collection, along with abstract paintings and drawings that contain round orbs of light, reminiscent of celestial bodies and the passage of time (Skylar Smith, Elizabeth Foley, Denise Furnish).
 Many of the works were chosen for their intrinsic relevance to the mission of Hildegard House: one touching work by Furnish is adorned with small beads that belonged to her friend, the artist Collis Marshall, who spent her last days there.
 A painting by local legend Gaela Erwin shows her own hand holding her mother’s in the moments after her mother’s death.
 Renowned installation artist Shohei Katayama is designing a work inspired by the recent loss of his father and by the herbal remedies of Saint Hildegard.
 All new works in both buildings will be marked accordingly as part of the Last Flowers collection, and installed with the aim of coexisting as harmoniously as possible with the unique surroundings and pre-existing art.